 The Audit Committee reviews and approves the audit plans and resources to ensure that the internal auditors have the necessary resources to adequately and effectively perform their duties.
-The internal audit team employs suitably qualified and experienced personnel with at least three years of audit experience to provide audit and consulting services.
+The Internal Audit team employs suitably qualified and experienced personnel to provide audit and consulting services.
 They either possess a recognised degree in Accountancy or an equivalent professional qualification.
 A training and development programme is in place to ensure that the internal auditors are equipped with technical knowledge and skill sets that are appropriate and relevant.
 The internal auditors will ensure that the standards set by locally or internationally recognised professional bodies are met.